jmineau/stilt/docs/project-structure.md

 This becomes the working directory for each unique simulation, containing symbolic links to all of the shared files in `exe/` as well as simulation specific `CONTROL`, `SETUP.CFG`, and output files.

-STILT configuration is aggregated for each simulation into a single `yyyymmddHH_lati_long_zagl_config.json` file.
+STILT configuration is aggregated for each simulation into a single `<simulation_id>_config.json` file.
 This file contains all of input parameters for the simulation, including the receptor location & time, the meteorological files used, and the model configuration.

 STILT outputs two files for analysis.
 The trajectories of the particle ensemble are saved to a `<simulation_id>_trajec.parquet` file.
-Gridded footprints are saved to a `<simulation_id>_foot.nc` file.
+Gridded footprints are saved to a `<simulation_id>_<foot_id>_foot.nc` file (where `foot_id` is optional and prepended with an underscore).
 For guidance on working with these output files, see [output files](output-files.md).

 #### out/footprints/